Noor Wali Mehsud: Rising through the ranks

-False assassination claims

-False reports were widely reported in Pakistani media that Mehsud was killed in a drone strike in Afghanistan on the 25th of June 2021.
+False reports were widely reported in Pakistani media that Mehsud was killed in a drone strike in Afghanistan on 25 June 2021.
 The TTP denied the claim.

 The claim was proven false after CNN published a video interview with Mehsud on 26 July 2021.

 Beliefs and writings

-A religious scholar (being a mufti), Noor Wali Mehsud is the head of TTP’s publications department and is himself a prolific writer, his most famous work being the November 2017-released 690-page book Inquilaab Mehsud South Waziristan:Farangi Raj se Ameriki Samraj tak, translated as The Mehsud Revolution in South Waziristan: From British Raj to Oppressive America.
+A religious scholar being a trained mufti, Noor Wali Mehsud was the head of TTP's publications department and a prolific writer, his most famous work being the November 2017-released 690-page book Inquilaab Mehsud South Waziristan: Farangi Raj se Ameriki Samraj tak, translated as The Mehsud Revolution in South Waziristan: From British Raj to Oppressive America.

+Airstrikes

+On 9 October 2025, Noor Wali Mehsud was targeted by an airstrike in Kabul, Afghanistan.
+Multiple sources confirmed the incident to Amu TV after residents reported explosions near Abdulhaq Square in central Kabul.
+The Taliban government acknowledged the attacks and announced an investigation into the incident.
+Pakistani officials have not confirmed nor denied the strikes in Afghanistan and their motive.
+Afghan officials have since said Mehsud is safe.